cvviz/Guide/candidates.md

 1. Take your cursor over a resume file name.
 Rather **hover the cursor over a resume file name.** It will show you a small pop-up box containing a brief summary of the candidate.
 At the bottom of that pop-up box, you shall find various action buttons.
 One of the buttons/icons is an Edit button/icon.

 2. Click on a resume file.
 It will open a resume with multiple actions on the top side of the resume.
 One of the actions is to Edit candidate information.

+# How to schedule a Video Interview

+1. Take your cursor over a resume file name.
+Rather **hover the cursor over a resume file name.** It will show you a small pop-up box containing a brief summary of the candidate.
+At the bottom of that pop-up box, you shall find various action buttons.
+One of the buttons/icons is a Schedule Video Interview.
+Click On That.

+2. Choose between a.
+Schedule Quick Interview (When you know exact time for interview i.e. when both interviewer and candidate are available)
+b.
+Schedule Smart Interview (In this scenario, either a candidate or hiring manager/recruiter can choose multiple preferred time slots and then the other party can confirm one of the slots for an interview)